 The Mount Olga Trail Experience

-The park's crown jewel is the Mount Olga Trail, a moderate 1.7-mile loop that serves as the main attraction for most visitors.
+The park's crown jewel is the Mount Olga Trail, a moderate 2.9-kilometer loop (1.8 miles) that serves as the main attraction for most visitors.
 Don't let the modest distance fool you—this trail packs plenty of character into its relatively short length.
 The path winds upward through dense mixed hardwood and conifer forests, typical of Vermont's mid-elevation terrain.

 As you climb, you'll notice the forest composition shifting subtly.
 The lower sections feature maple, birch, and oak, while higher up, spruce and fir become more prominent.
 The trail is well-maintained but expect typical New England hiking conditions: roots, rocks, and occasional muddy sections, especially during spring snowmelt and after heavy rains.